 - Why BNPL Is Not As Sustainable As You Think? - A Perspective On Why Pace Failed

 - From Values to Value: How Far East Organization Integrates Christian Principles in Business

 - Comprehensive Guide to Data Protection Officer - What SME Owners Need to Know [2023 Edition]

 - Comprehensive Guide To Understanding Moneylenders Credit Bureau Report (MLCB)

 - Business Characteristics: Solopreneur, Entrepreneur And Small Business Owner

 One of the first steps to take in buying a property is getting the mortgage process started.
 The borrower can use our free comparison website to compare competitive rates and to look out for promotional tie-ups with lenders for preferential interest rates.
 Do not get pressured by property agents to put down any deposit for the purchase.
 Instead, get an IPA (In-Principal Approval) as purchasers often have to forfeit their deposits due to the rejection of mortgage loan or reduced quantum.

 A typical option to purchase (OTP) has to be exercised within 14 days, failing which the option fee will be forfeited (usually 1-5% of purchase price).
-For private property, the standard sale and purchase agreement (S&P) has to be completed within 12 weeks from the exercised OTP date.

 Nobody likes to purchase a property above market valuation as any difference in the amount will need to be topped up in cash by the borrower.
 Most mortgage bankers will be able to give an indicative valuation provided by reputable valuers.
 Alternatively, you can email us at firstname.lastname@example.org and we will get the indicative valuation for you in an instant.
 Please note that an indicative valuation is not legally binding.